 International Fiber Collaborative, Inc. (IFC)

-Founded in 2008 as a 501(c)(3) and with established roots in Huntsville, Alabama and Topeka, Kansas, develops community programs that create collaborative opportunities in art and civic engagement.
+Founded in 2008 as a 501(c)(3) and with established roots in Huntsville, AL, Topeka, KS, and Columbus, OH, develops community programs that create collaborative opportunities in art and civic engagement.
 IFC promotes programs that link learning and creativity in the arts to science, math, engineering, and the humanities.
 Public programming has been a catalyst for creativity in health care facilities, libraries, schools, museums, and other locations.

 Read more about our program here.